 The U.S. metalcasting industry is a critical part of the modern manufacturing economy.
 Metal castings are the foundation for all other manufacturing.
 In fact, highly engineered castings are used to produce 90% of all manufactured durable goods and nearly all manufacturing machinery.
 All major metals can be cast.
-The most common are iron, steel, aluminum, magnesium, zinweb01c, titanium, and copper-based alloys.
+The most common are iron, steel, aluminum, magnesium, zinc, titanium, and copper-based alloys.

 Castings have thousands of applications.
 They are found in cars, trucks, planes, airplanes, trains, ships, mining and construction equipment, defense products, appliances, pipes, hydrants, wind turbines, power and nuclear plants, medical devices, cookware, tractors, and more.